teamoppysports/teamoppysite/content/blog/tagger-release-notes.md

 ### XML Download

 There is now the ability to download the event data in XML format compatible with industry standard.

+### Edit Event Instance

+You can now edit an event instance that was tagged, instead of having to delete and re-tag.

 <br/>